Ares-Developers/Ares-docs/new/additionalarmortypesandverses.rst

 The original `Verses=` flag parser no longer crashes if you specify less than 11 values.
 Additional armor types which can default to reacting like an existing armor type.

-ArmorTypes
+.. index:: ArmorTypes; Add custom ArmorTypes to warheads.

 .. versionadded:: 0.1